 This Focaccia Bread recipe is an easy, no-knead, tasty treat or side.
 A tantalizing Italian flatbread topped with rosemary, heirloom cherry tomatoes or olives.
 Perfect on its own, used to make Italian panini, or even used as a base for pizza.

 If you’ve never had homemade focaccia bread before, you’re missing out on a love affair you shouldn’t deprive yourself of.
 Every bite of that perfectly crispy, yet soft bread is a wonderland of discovery.

-You don’t need any special occasion for this bread, nor do you need a fancy feast to back it up.
-I adore just ripping a piece off and enjoying it with some sauce or plain.
+You don’t need any special occasion to make this, nor do you need a fancy feast to back it up.
+I adore just ripping a piece off and enjoying it with some sauce, a bowl of Minestrone, mushroom soup or Pasta e Ceci.
 Yes, it’s that good.

 It’s one of my favorite recipes simply because it can be used in so many ways.
 Plus, it always adds a flair of amazing when it’s included.
 I beg of you, try this bread!
 You’ll be in love, I swear.

 A type of leavened Italian flatbread similar to pizza that is popularly used as a side, snack, or even as sandwich bread.
 Flatbread, in general, can either be unleavened or leavened.
 This means it’s made without yeast or with it.

 What’s really great about this bread is all the delicious toppings you can add to it.
 My favorites are the additions of heirloom tomatoes of course and strong herbs like rosemary.
 Gosh, the smell of that bread once it starts baking will make you weak in the knees.
 Some other divine toppings suggestions below!